Stark property outlook for Irish capital in new global study...

-It quoted UCD economist Colm McCarthy's warning that the cost of housing has risen far too rapidly in the Dublin area and his suggestions that a new housing "bubble" could be developing be developing despite the market cooling policies of the Central Bank.
+It quoted UCD economist Colm McCarthy's warning that the cost of housing has risen far too rapidly in the Dublin area and his suggestions that a new housing "bubble" could be developing despite the market cooling policies of the Central Bank.

 While it noted that Dublin was Ireland's "only major metropolitan area market", it ranked Galway (3.4) and Cork (3.5) as "moderately unaffordable".
 Waterford (2.6) and Limerick (2.3) were described as affordable.

 Overall, the study analysed 406 housing markets in nine countries – Australia, Canada, Hong Kong, Ireland, Japan, New Zealand, Singapore, the UK and the US.